nmbell/powdrgit/help/Set-GitBranch.md

 ### -SetLocation
 Sets the working directory to the top-level directory of the specified repository.
-In the case where multiple RepoName values are passed in, the location will reflect the repository that was specified last.
+In the case where multiple Repo values are passed in, the location will reflect the repository that was specified last.

 ```yaml
 Type: SwitchParameter